 Letters for different inmates should not be included in the same envelope.
 All incoming and outgoing non-privileged mail will be subject to inspection and reading for enforcement of correspondence guidelines and institutional security.
 Other information regarding mail may be found in OP-030117.

 The grievance process is available to the inmate/offender to provide a standard method by which the inmate/offender may seek informal and formal administrative decisions or answers to issues or complaints raised by the inmate/offender.
-A grievance may be used to address issues regarding any policy, procedure, condition of confinement, actions of staff, action of other inmates, and incidents occurring within or under the authority and control of the Department of Corrections, which personally affect the inmate/offender making the complaint, and for which there is a remedy.
+A grievance may be used to address issues regarding any policy, procedure, condition of confinement, actions of staff, action of other inmates, and incidents occurring within or under the authority and control of ODOC, which personally affect the inmate/offender making the complaint and for which there is a remedy.
 Grievance information and forms are available through the facility’s law library or case manager.
-Before filing a formal grievance, the inmate/offender must try to resolve the complaint by talking with the case manager/ probation and parole officer/supervising employee.
+Before filing a formal grievance, the inmate/offender must try to resolve the complaint by talking with the case manager/probation and parole officer/supervising employee.

 Protective measures will be taken when there is a reasonable belief an inmate is in imminent danger of physical harm.
 An inmate may request protective measures by informing facility personnel verbally, followed up by written request.
 Facility staff may request protective measures without an inmate’s request if there is documented just cause.
 Additional information can be found in OP-060106.

-Normally, it will be 6-9 months after sentencing before the offender will be scheduled to be transported in DOC custody.
+Normally, it will be 6-9 months after sentencing before the offender will be scheduled to be transported into ODOC custody.
 Offenders with very short sentences or those scheduled to be returned to court after program completion will normally receive priority for transfer into custody.

 If the inmate is eligible, they will need to contact their case manager and request an Interstate Corrections Compact transfer packet be submitted.
 The receiving state must approve the transfer.
-As well, if the transfer request is approved, the receiving state will determine facility placement.
+If the transfer request is approved, the receiving state will determine facility placement.

 The transfer request must be made by the state in which the inmate is incarcerated.